 2. Develop a structured communication flow

 During such times of uncertainty, businesses around the world are striving to make sense of remote work.
 As a leader, you need to ensure that there is a systematic communication channel between your team.
 For a successful transition to the new normal, your IT team must make a strategy to provide every employee with reliable connectivity devices that can support their corporate system in their homes to avoid any hurdles in the communication.
-As a team leader, you have to be regular in conducting weekly meetings where your team shares progress reports.
+As a team leader, you have to conduct weekly meetings where your team shares progress reports.
 This helps you keep everyone in the loop so that any miscommunication can be avoided.

 3. Make meetings more meaningful